 3. Unexpected Transactions

-Bank movements that were not previously forecasted.
-In this view, you can:
+Transactions that were not forecasted.
+In this section, you can:

-- Review transactions that arrived without any associated forecast.
+- View transactions that arrived without any associated forecast.

-- Match them with pending forecasts (fully or partially).
+- Link them to pending forecasts (fully or partially).

-All reconciliations done within the variance analysis —whether automatic or manual— are exclusively for treasury purposes.
-They do not affect your company’s official accounting or alter any financial records.
-The goal is to give you clearer visibility into your liquidity without interfering with your accounting systems.
+All reconciliations made in the variance analysis —whether automatic or manual— are exclusively for treasury purposes.
+They do not affect your company’s official accounting nor modify any accounting records.
+The goal is to provide better visibility over liquidity without interfering with accounting systems.

 If you have any further questions, feel free to contact the Customer Experience team or submit a request via this link.